USS Cole bombing: Alleged mastermind

 Several people have been described as the Cole bombing mastermind.
 A Guantanamo Military Commission said Abd al-Rahim al-Nashiri, captured in late 2002, was the planner.
 Al-Nashiri was one of the three "high-value detainees" the George W. Bush administration would acknowledge had been subjected to waterboarding and other "enhanced interrogation techniques."

 Abu Ali al-Harithi was one of the first suspected terrorists to be targeted by a missile-armed Predator drone.
 He, too, was described as the mastermind of the Cole bombing.

 In 2003, the U.S. Justice Department indicted two people who were believed to have been the last main co-conspirators who were still at large, Jamal Ahmad Mohammad Al Badawi and Fahd al-Quso.
 Jamal Ahmad Mohammad Al Badawi was convicted in Yemen and sentenced to death.
+Fahd al-Quso was killed by a U.S. drone strike on 6 May 2012.
 Al-Badawi, also called a "mastermind" of the Cole bombing, was one of seventeen captives who escaped through a tunnel from a Yemeni jail in 2006.
 Al-Badawi was killed in a drone strike on 1 January 2019 in the Marib governate, Yemen.

 Tawfiq bin Attash, who was captured in Pakistan in 2003 and is currently being held in U.S. custody at Guantanamo Bay, was "considered the mastermind" of the bombing.
-An al-Qaeda commander in Yemen also confirmed that another co-conspirator in the bombing, Abdul Mun'im Salim al-Fatahani, was killed in a U.S. drone strike on 31 January 2012.
+An Al-Qaeda commander in Yemen also confirmed that another co-conspirator in the bombing, Abdul Mun'im Salim al-Fatahani, was killed in a U.S. drone strike on 31 January 2012.
 On 6 May 2012, officials from the Yemen government reported that al-Quso was killed in an airstrike earlier in the day in southern Yemen.
-The report was later confirmed by U.S. officials and al-Qaeda's media network As-Sahab.
+The report was later confirmed by U.S. officials and Al-Qaeda's media network As-Sahab.